This SharePoint tutorial, we will discuss Keyword query language (KQL) in SharePoint 2013 search.

 In KQL you can search using free text queries and the search engine look in the Index for the matching terms.
-These terms include any text from the body of the document as well any managed property whose searchable attribute is true.
-These free text queries are case insensitive and are limited to 2048 characters.
-You can also search complete phrases by using double quotes.
+These terms include any text from the body of the document as well as any managed property whose searchable attribute is true.
+These free-text queries are case insensitive and are limited to 2048 characters.
+You can also search for complete phrases by using double-quotes.

 Few Examples of Free Text and Managed Properties: (Search Term: Description)

-SharePoint: This will for the search for items which contains term SharePoint in the index.
+- SharePoint: This will for the search for items that contains term SharePoint in the index.

 KQL also supports Boolean operators, proximity operators, synonym operators, and ranking operators in search queries.